LeBron James To Leave Cleveland For The Los Angeles Lakers

 For the second time in his 15-year career, James will part with his home state team.
 In 2010, the free agent bolted to the Miami Heat to win two titles over four years, before returning to Cleveland.

-The move puts NBA's biggest star of the moment into the Western Conference, where he'll aim to set the Lakers up as title contenders, likely restoring a famed rivalry with the Golden State Warriors.
+The move puts the NBA's biggest star of the moment into the Western Conference, where he'll aim to set the Lakers up as title contenders, likely restoring a famed rivalry with the Golden State Warriors — the team that's thwarted him in three of the past four finals.

+James will joins a young team that currently lacks star power.
+The famed L.A. franchise hasn't made the playoffs since 2013.

+According to ESPN's David Purdum, after the news of James' Los Angeles move broke, the Las Vegas oddsmaker Westgate SuperBook dramatically upped the Lakers' chances at next season's title at 7-2 odds.

 Lakers great Kobe Bryant showed support for James' decision in a tweet, saying "Welcome to the family."